Springfield Central Stadium: Competition use

 The first match played at the venue was the 2022 AFL Women's season 7 Grand Final (2022) between Brisbane and Melbourne which attracted a sell-out crowd of 7,412.
 The first men's AFL match at the venue, a 2023 pre-season practice match between the Brisbane Lions and the previous year's premiers Geelong also attracted a sell out crowd but with an official attendance of 4,500.
 Attendances have not been published for VFL men's matches, however AFLW and AFL attendances averaged 3,211 during the 2023 AFLW Season.

-The Brisbane Lions revealed their 2024 premiership cup to 6,102 fans at the conclusion of an Week 5 AFL Women's match, the second largest attendance in the ground's history.
+The Brisbane Lions revealed their 2024 premiership cup to 6,102 fans at the conclusion of a week 5 AFL Women's match, the second largest attendance in the ground's history.